-How did the events of World War II affect the lives of Australians and Australia's international relationships?
+How did World War II affect the lives of Australians and Australia's international relationships?

 1 World War II had a significant impact on people at home in Australia, especially women.
 How and why do you think this was the case?